 If a customer transfers his or her deposit to an account within the system, the final bill on the old account, if delinquent, will be transferred to the current account for collection and the current account become subject to collections and disconnect procedures.
 Customers that are continuously delinquent are subject to an update of their deposit requirements.

-Deposits must be made by cash, check, Visa, Mastercard, Discover, money order, or Utilties Commission approved aid voucher.
+Deposits must be made by cash, check, Visa, MasterCard, Discover, money order, or Utilities Commission approved aid voucher.
 Credit cards will not be accepted for deposits over $1,000.

 1. The customer is required to pay the full deposit at the time the account is being established.

-2. When the required combined total deposit exceeds $1,000, the applicant, at his or her option, may furnish in liey of cash, the following instruments:
+2. When the required combined total deposit exceeds $1,000, the applicant, at his or her option, may furnish in lieu of cash, the following instruments: